miguelpduarte/move-ment/README.md

 ## Reasoning

-move-me's mobile app is extremely clunky.
+*move-me*'s mobile app is extremely clunky.
 Its website is decent, but I don't use close to half the functionality they offer.

 Furthermore, I wanted a pet project on which to try some technologies -> Therefore, this project was born!